-Before and after patient who underwent breast augmentation with saline.
+Before and after patient who underwent breast augmentation.
 She went from a B cup to a DD cup.

 Dr. Lanzer recently attended the American Academy of Cosmetic Breast Surgery in Los Angeles.
 At the meeting, many specialists from around the world shared ideas on different approaches to breast augmentation.
 There are a number of considerations that need to be taken into account when performing breast implants.

 SALINE VERSUS SILICONE

 There are varied opinions as to which is preferable.
 There is varying opinions as to whether saline and silicone feel different when they are placed deep underneath the muscle.